The Kali Collective Yoga Studio

 Scott is passionate about making his classes welcoming for newcomers and long-time yogis.
 He firmly believes that yoga is for everyone and will adapt the practice to cater specifically to your capability and needs.
 He regularly runs beginners workshops at The Kali Collective (beginners are his secret favourite) for those new to a yoga practice.
 Expect a slow paced practice which focuses on strength and foundation.

 A native of Charlotte, North Carolina, Courtney stumbled upon Barre classes at her local studio as a way to further her dance career.
 She is now a graduate of the University of North Carolina School of the Arts with a BFA in Dance.
 Courtney has performed throughout the US and all over Scotland, and has also completed several world tour contracts on board Holland America Cruise Lines.
 After returning home from cruising, Courtney started teaching barre and dance in her hometown but upon meeting her husband, decided to move to Scotland to continue her passion for dance and fitness.
 To date, she has taught at the Royal Conservatoire of Scotland, Dance School of Scotland, Dance Glasgow, and Razzamataz Theatre Schools.
-She is delighted to be a part of Kali Collective and enjoys guiding students to discover how far they can persevere and seeing their "Ah-ha!" moments.
-When Courtney's out of the studio, she enjoys working on projects, which include furthering her acrobatic skills and becoming a mom!
+She is delighted to be a part of Kali Collective and enjoys guiding students to that satisfying burn and shake in barre class.

 Claire started practising yoga halfway through her PhD in Psychology.
 Not only did she find that yoga brings peace of mind and relaxation of body, she also noticed how this physical practice strips away self-doubt and replaces it with an “I can” mentality.
 This mindset inspired Claire to train as a fitness instructor during the final year of her PhD and subsequently complete her 200 hours Vinyasa Teacher Training in India with Steph Wall.